nightscout/fda-presubmission/source/00-cover.rst

 The eCopy is an exact duplicate of the paper copy, except for the following differences:
-  * for security, a wet, inked signature is only provided on the hard copy, and absent in the digital and online versions of this ecopy
+  * for security, a wet, inked signature is only provided on the hard copy, and absent in the digital and online versions of this eCopy

-  * An exact copy of this ecopy has been permanently archived in git at tag ``1.0.0`` and `may be retrieved from the website`.
+  * An exact copy of this eCopy has been permanently archived in git at tag ``1.0.0`` and `may be retrieved from the website`.

 .. _may be retrieved from the website: https://github.com/nightscout/fda-presubmission/blob/1.0.0/nightscout-fda-presubmission.pdf?raw=true